“The man who stops advertising to save money is the man who stops the clock to save time.” – Unknown

 It’s no surprise to us when we see a smaller business that hasn’t “yet” made the investment in a strategic and well thought out marketing plan.
 We get it.
 Quality marketing, digital and traditional, takes time, money, effort and expertise.
 Creating a marketing plan can be an intimidating and daunting task.
 Especially to any business owner that doesn’t have time to focus on marketing, but has to focus on operations.

-One of the best quotes I’ve heard was from a good friend and partner, Josh Race, Founder of 4TheWeb; he said, “One common theme you find with smaller businesses is they don’t know how to measure growth.
+One of the best quotes I’ve heard was from a good friend and partner Mark Rubin, Founder of Business Visualization; he said, “One common theme you find with smaller businesses is they don’t know how to measure growth.
 So, therefore, they can’t justify executing their small business marketing strategies they want to put in place.”

 The above statement couldn’t be more true.
 Why would a business want to invest in something they couldn’t measure and scale?
 Having a strong understanding of goals, metrics, and action items is critical if you want to put get true ROI out of your digital marketing plan.